Tortillas Ticas: A Taste of Costa Rican Tradition

 Instructions

-- In a large bowl, mix together the flour, salt, and water, adding the water in bit by bit until dough is formed.
+- In a large bowl, mix the flour, salt, and water, adding the water in bit by bit until the dough is formed.
 This is usually done by hand, but you can use a wooden spoon if preferred.
 The dough should be soft and a bit sticky.

-- Check the dough for consistency, adding extra water if necessary, then work the dough into a series of 1 inch balls.
+- Check the dough for consistency, adding extra water if necessary, then work the dough into a series of 1-inch balls.

 - Cover your tortilla press with plastic sheets or parchment paper and flatten the balls into discs.